compbioUTSW/NTriPath/README.md

 Simple steps to run NTriPath with synthetic dataset ("simulation_fig_1.m" script) :
 -------
-- Open the Matlab
+- Open the Matlab.
-- Check if the main file and data directory are in your working directory
+- Check if the main file and data directory are in your working directory.
-- Set the path in Matlab
+- Set the path in Matlab.
-- Type simulation_fig_1.m in the command window or click the run button in the editor tap
+- Type simulation_fig_1.m in the command window or click the run button in the editor tap.
--

 Simple steps to run NTriPath with TCGA mutation dataset ("main.m" script) :
 -------
-- Open the Matlab
+- Open the Matlab.
-- Check if the main file and data directory are in your working directory
+- Check if the main file and data directory are in your working directory.
-- Set the path in Matlab
+- Set the path in Matlab.
-- Type main.m in the command window or click the run button in the editor tap
+- Type main.m in the command window or click the run button in the editor tap.
 - By default, main.m script uses KEGG pathway database as reference pathway database.

 Reference
 -------
 - [Computational Network Biology Lab @UTSW](http://www.taehyunlab.org/#!ntripath/c8c5)